nespinoza/secret-santa/README.md

 Currently, the code works for google accounts only.
 Before using the code, you'll have to  activate the 'Less secure apps' from your gmail account or you'll get an SMTP Authentication  Error.
 I usually deactivate it when using the code, then activate it back again.
 You can do  this from here: https://www.google.com/settings/security/lesssecureapps.

+## Changelog
+- November, 2025.
+Updated code via Jules to make it compatible with latest `email` syntax.

 ## Dependencies

 This code makes use of the following Python's libraries: